microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ### 1.a Start the app

-The `tinylicious` server will be required for Fluid to work.
+The `tinylicious` server will be needed to run this demo locally.

 ```bash
 npx tinylicious